semaphoreci/docs/docs/reference/semaphore-changelog.md

 **(Improved) Test Summary UX improvements**

 - Auto-expand errors if there are less than the given threshold (4).
-- Auto-select test results with failures (instead of the first one in the list).
+- Auto-select test results with failures (instead of the first one on the list).
 - Fix ligatures being displayed in test output.
 - More generic test result sample files.